arachnocid/ObjectImpactFramework/README.md

 ## Where to Put Your JSON Files

 - Place your JSON files in: `Data/SKSE/Plugins/ObjectImpactFramework/`.
-- Each file should contain a list (array) of rules.
-You can have as many JSON files as you want—the mod will load them all.
+- You can modify existing JSON files without quitting the game, edit the file and reload the save.
 - **Everything is case sensitive.** Only events and effect types are capitalized, everything else should remain lower case.

 ---